shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 -   You gain Bludgeoning Vulnerability (Double) and Resistance (Half) to all other damage.
 -   Curses, Diseases, Poisons, or Conditions afflicting you are suspended (unless it imposed the Petrified Condition), and you’re immune to gaining new ones.

-# Poisoned

-You are subjected to the following effects:

--   You’re Weakened (DisADV on Physical Checks and Physical Saves).
--   You take 1 Poison damage at the start of each of your turns.

 # Slowed X

 Your Speed is reduced by X, minimum 0.
 If you have 0 Speed, you are also Immobilized III.